Schema.org markup for AI citations: what actually matters in 2026

 Product goes on every product page.
 It defines name, description, price, availability, and SKU.
 For SaaS sites, the product equivalent is SoftwareApplication.
 For brands with a physical product catalog, Product is non-optional and the highest-leverage schema type you can ship.

 FAQPage goes on any page with a genuine question-and-answer structure.
 The important caveat is that Google deprecated rich-result support for FAQPage in 2023, so this schema no longer produces the expanded snippet in classical Search.
-It still provides useful structured context for Data-to-Text pipelines, which means it still has GEO value even though the classical-SEO rationale is gone.
+It still provides useful structured context for Data-to-Text pipelines, which means it still has GEO value even though the classical-SEO rationale is gone — provided you populate it with real attributes per the Frase finding above.

 What to skip